You should not apply for financial aid until you are admitted to Stanford GSB. However, here is a look at the process.

 |Student||Materials to Submit|

-All U.S. citizens or permanent resident aid applicants must complete the FASFA.
+All U.S. citizens or permanent resident aid applicants must complete the FAFSA.
 There is no processing fee and the FAFSA is required for all federal student aid eligibility.
-Although it is not necessary, we recommend completing prior year’s tax return before completing the FAFSA.
+The FAFSA will ask you to report prior, prior year’s tax information.

 Copies of Your Country’s Tax Return

-If you are a U.S. Citizen or permanent resident, you will provide signed copies of your most recent completed U.S. federal tax return to the Financial Aid Office, including copies of all schedules and copies of your W-2 forms.
-If applicable, you will submit copies of your spouse’s information (or prospective spouse as well, if you are marrying on or before January 15).
+If you are a U.S. citizen or permanent resident, you will provide signed copies of your completed U.S. federal tax returns for the prior two years to the financial aid office, including copies of all schedules and copies of your W-2 forms.
+If applicable, you will submit copies of your spouse’s information as well.

-If you are an international student, provide copies of your most recent tax statement from any and all countries in which you worked to the Financial Aid Office.
+If you are an international student, provide copies of your tax statements for the last two years from any and all countries in which you worked, including wage statements, to the financial aid office.

-More details about submitting your tax forms will be available once you are admitted to Stanford GSB.
+More details about submitting your tax forms will be provided once you are admitted to Stanford GSB.